Sting to join cast of his troubled Broadway musical 'The Last Ship'

-NEW YORK Sting will join the cast of his Broadway musical "The Last Ship" next month in a bid to push up flagging ticket sales for the $15 million show, the New York Times reported on its website on Sunday.
+NEW YORK Sting will join the cast of his Broadway musical "The Last Ship" next month in a bid to push up flagging ticket sales for the $15 million (9.5 million pounds) show, the New York Times reported on its website on Sunday.

 The rock star will appear in the show, the first Broadway musical he has written, based on his ship-building childhood hometown in northeast England, from Dec.
 9 and will do eight shows a week through Jan.
 10, the Times said.